mcmonkey4eva/SimpleDiscordAIBot/README.md

 guilds:
     123:
         preprompt: example
+        # Only use this if you want negative prompts.
+(Requires guidance_scale above 1).
+        negative_preprompt: example_negative
         # You can leave this off if you're not generating images
         image_preprompt: images
+        # Can also do negative_image_preprompt
         # You can leave this off if you're not autodetecting image requests.
         is_image_prompt: is_image_prompt
 ```